suryajeetlondhe/flutter_interview_questions/README.md

 ✔ Use for full-screen UIs; avoid in widgets like AppBar that already handle padding.

 ---

-22) What are Slivers in Flutter?
+22.What are Slivers in Flutter?
+---
 Slivers are scrollable areas in Flutter that allow for efficient and custom scrolling effects.
     They help create flexible, lazy-loaded lists and grids with smooth scrolling and dynamic behaviors.

 🔹 Why Use Slivers?
 ✔ Optimized for large lists & grids (lazy loading).